Sarah Blasko: Personal life

-Blasko married Cameron Semmens in 1998.
+Blasko married Cameron Semmens in 1997, having been with him for two years prior.
 Semmens is a performance poet and, in the latter years of being a member of Acquiesce, Blasko performed under her married name, "Sarah Semmens".
 Blasko and Cameron each had a complementary Shinto tattoo on their respective shoulders.
-The marriage lasted three years; Blasko told Zuel in 2006 that she had "an early unsuccessful marriage".
+The marriage lasted five years; Blasko told Zuel in 2006 that she had "an early unsuccessful marriage".
 Album notes for Blasko's debut solo EP, Prelusive, acknowledge Cameron as her muse.

-From early 2004 Blasko worked with fellow musician, co-composer, and co-producer Robert F. Cranny, including on her first two albums.
-Prior to her third album being recorded in January 2009 their creative and personal relationship "had ended some time back."
+From early 2004, Blasko worked with fellow musician, co-composer, and co-producer Robert F. Cranny, including on her first two albums.
+Prior to her third album being recorded in January 2009, their creative and personal relationship "had ended some time back".

-She appeared at a breast cancer benefit concert in October 2006 as "[other] forms of cancer have affected my family, and I have friends whose families have been impacted by breast cancer.
+She appeared at a breast cancer benefit concert in October 2006, as "[other] forms of cancer have affected my family, and I have friends whose families have been impacted by breast cancer.
 It made sense to me to play at such an event".

-Blasko has vintage taste in clothes, music, and art; in 2009 she revealed in a Rolling Stone Australia interview: "I like things that are old and have been lived in.
+Blasko prefers vintage clothes, music, and art; in 2009, she revealed in a Rolling Stone Australia interview: "I like things that are old and have been lived in.
 It probably started as a kid when my family shopped at Vinnies because we hardly had any money.
 I like things that stand the test of time".

 Blasko gave birth to a son in July 2015, with her partner Dave Miller.
+She has had periodic bouts of depression and stopped writing during 2016 and considered ending her music career but resumed for Depth of Field.